panditadaksh220904/LoginFormProject/README.md

-# LoginFormProject
+Project Title: SimpleLogin

+Description:
-This project features a sleek login page designed with HTML and CSS.
-It includes email/password fields, a "Forgot Password?" link, and a responsive layout.
-Explore the login.html and forgotpassword.html files to see the functionality.
-This is my first GitHub project, and feedback is welcome!
+This project showcases a simple yet elegant login page designed using HTML and CSS.
+It includes essential features such as email and password input fields, a "Forgot Password?" link, and a responsive layout.
+The design aims to provide a user-friendly experience while demonstrating my skills in front-end web development.

+Features:

+Clean and modern user interface

+Responsive design for various screen sizes

+Link to a forgot password page

+Contribution:

+Feel free to contribute to this project or provide feedback.
+This is my first project on GitHub, and I welcome suggestions for improvement!